Losant/losant-docs/docs/workflows/custom-nodes.md

 These properties are set on creation of the Custom Node, though they can be edited later in the Custom Node editor's "Properties" panel:

-* **Name**: This serves as the Custom Node's label in the node palette, as well as the default label on the node immediately after it is dropped onto the stage.
+* **Name**: This serves as the Custom Node's label in the node palette, as well as the default label on the node immediately after it is dropped onto the canvas.
 The name must be unique within your application; no two Custom Nodes can share the same name.
 * **Description**: This optional property should briefly describe the purpose of the Custom Node.
 This value displays at the top of the Custom Node's editor panel.
 * **Icon**: The Custom Node must have an icon, though one will be chosen for you by default based on the Custom Node's name.
 There are also an array of icons available for quick selection.
 Alternatively, you may upload an icon to your application's [files](/applications/files/), provided the icon is in JPG, SVG or PNG format and is no larger than 128px in width or height.
 We recommend a single-color white icon on a transparent background, built at a 1:1 aspect ratio. (**Note:** Changing the image that is at the file's URL will **not** change the icon on the Custom Node; to update the icon, you will have to first remove it from your Custom Node configuration and then re-select the file at that URL.)